Aubrey H. Camden

 Aubrey Heyden Camden (July 28, 1886 - March 7, 1973) was a career educator who served as the second President of Hargrave Military Academy under its original name of Chatham Training School and the first to lead the school under its new name starting in 1925.

+A lifelong Virginian, Camden held the Presidency at Hargrave for 33 years, taking office in 1918 and retiring in 1951.
+He lived in retirement in the Chatham, Virginia area for another 22 years, and died in 1973 at the age of 86.

 Early life

 The son of Willie Campbell Camden and Horsley Barnes Camden, Aubrey Heyden Camden was born at Sedalia in Bedford County, Virginia on July 28, 1886.

 He grew up on a farm, his beginning education being at a one-room school approximately two miles from his home.
 The annual instruction period of such schools rarely lasted more than five months.
 During summer months, Aubrey Camden worked to grow and sell crops in order to pay his school expenses.

 In September 1904, he entered Fork Union Academy, a private boys' boarding school.
 Three years later Camden graduated as a member of the Class of 1907.
 Afterwards, he taught for one year at a one-room school in Bedford County.
 Camden enrolled at the University of Richmond, then known as the Richmond College.
 He received a Bachelor of Arts degree from this college in 1911.
 Camden married Bessie Wheat of Bedford County on September 12, 1911.
 They had one son, A. Snead Camden, who became a dental surgeon and had five children.